 Here are some details of just a few of the students; the destinations of their chosen Summer School and including a brief overview of their experience.

 Katie Douglass – Harvard University

 Katie travelled to Harvard University in America to experience Undergraduate life at one of the most prestigious universities in the world.
 She immersed herself in Harvard life by attending lectures and seminars as well as engaging in extracurricular activities.
-She is now hoping to read Biomedicine at Balliol College Oxford this September 2016.
+She is now reading Biomedicine at Balliol College Oxford.

 Megan Donnelly – secured placements at Summer Schools at Oxford University, Nottingham University and with the Nuffield scheme.

 Megan took part in the UNIQ programme focusing on Biomedical Science.
 At Nottingham University Summer School she experienced what it would be like to study Medical Physiology.
 Megan also ensured she gained some practical experience in her chosen field with a four week placement at Torbay Hospital where she carried out her own research through the Nuffield Placement Scheme.